Techgethr/audioanalyzer/README.md

 - **Two execution modes**: single run (processes and exits) or continuous (watches for new audios).
 - Transcribe audio using different models (OpenAI with Whisper or Mistral with Voxtral)
 - Analyze audio for detail and justification (following a predefined conversation script, emotional and tone analysis, audio quality, and compliance summary)
+- Inserts the results in a structured manner into a database for further analysis.
 - **Failure recovery**: Moves problematic audios to a `failed` folder for manual review, without stopping the process.
 - Modular and scalable structure.